iterative/dvc.org/content/docs/studio/self-hosting/installation/index.md

 </tab>
 <tab title="Helm">

-We recommend deploying Studio in an auto-scaling node group with a minimum of 2 nodes.
+We recommend deploying DVC Studio in an auto-scaling node group with a minimum of 2 nodes.

 Each node should have at least 16 GB of RAM and 4 vCPUs.

-Additionally, you'll need 100 GB of block storage for Studio's `PersistentVolume`
+Additionally, you'll need 100 GB of block storage for DVC Studio's `PersistentVolume`

 </tab>
 </toggle>

-## Studio's architecture
+## DVC Studio's architecture

 ![](/img/studio-architecture-diagram.svg)

-Studio is composed of four pieces:
+DVC Studio is composed of four pieces:

 - Frontend Server: Renders the web interface
 - Backend Server: Stores all user information